Comparison

 - ragflow

-- Retrieval-Augmented Generation (RAG) engine fusing Agent capabilities with LLM context management
+- Retrieval-Augmented Generation engine with agent capabilities

 Stars